-The College of Dental Medicine, located in the Health Professions Division of the Fort Lauderdale/Davie Campus of NSU, is housed in a 70,500-square-foot, threestory building containing 171 modern dental operatory units, in addition to completely equipped diagnostic, radiographic, and oral-maxillofacial surgical suites.
-The college also has dental facilities in Cypress Creek (North Broward County), the NSU Pediatric Dental Clinic at Kids In Distress, Joe DiMaggio Children's Hospital, and the Henry Schein Special Needs Dental Clinic at the NSU North Miami Beach Campus.
+The College of Dental Medicine, located in the Health Professions Division Complex on the Fort Lauderdale/ Davie Campus of NSU, is housed in a 70,500-squarefoot, three-story building containing 171 modern dental operatory units, in addition to completely equipped diagnostic, radiographic, and oral-maxillofacial surgical suites.
+The college also has dental facilities on Cypress Creek, at the NSU Pediatric Dental Clinic at Kids In Distress, and at Joe Di Maggio Children's Hospital.
+The NSU North Miami Beach campus houses 44 modern dental operatories that include the highly regarded Henry Schein Special Needs Dental Clinic.

-Research plays an important role in the college.
-Faculty members conduct both basic science and translational research in laboratory facilities within the College of Dental Medicine and the NSU Center for Collaborative Research.
-Many opportunities for students to participate in research exists.
-Research focuses on stem cell and tissue engineering, dental materials sciences, epidemiology and public health, and clinical trials.
+Faculty members conduct both basic science and translational research in laboratory facilities within the College of Dental Medicine.
+Research focuses on stem cell and tissue engineering, dental immunology, dental materials sciences, epidemiology and public health, and clinical trials.